klein0r/ioBroker.birthdays/docs/en/carddav.md

 ## CardDAV

-*CardDAV is supported since adapter version 1.1.0*
+_CardDAV is supported since adapter version 1.1.0_

+It is NOT required to use the CardDAV option.
+You can also define other birthday sources in the settings. _When you use multiple options, the information will be merged._

 ### Synology Contacts